BoG-Dev-Bootcamp-F23/bootcamp-f23-DanielChee/exer7/README.md

 Now that we are set up, we want to add two new pages!
 We will call these `Home.js` and `About.js`.

-In `Home.js` you can create a simple MARTA homescreen page up to your own design or follow the Figma Page below that will have the form of a navbar that takes you to the `LinesPage.js` for each line with the display for `LinesPage.js` being the line that was clicked on in the navbar.
-There will also be a link to an About page at the top right of the home screen.
+In `Home.js` you can create a simple MARTA homescreen page up to your own design or follow the Figma Page below that will have the form of a navbar that !!!takes you to the `LinesPage.js`!!! for each line with the display for `LinesPage.js` being the line that was clicked on in the navbar.
+There will also be a !!!link to an About page!!! at the top right of the home screen.

 In `About.js`, you will create a simple page that displays the MARTA map and some basic information about the MARTA's purpose on the page.
-This page will include a button somewhere linking back to the home page.
+This page will !!!include a button somewhere linking back!!! to the home page.

 ### Routing
 Install React Router by entering `npm install react-router-dom` in terminal.
 At the top of each page import router by doing `import { BrowserRouter, Route, Routes } from 'react-router-dom';`.
 Now, you can set up routes in the return of your display pages by doing